For Quality and affordable Services on the Slopes of Mt. Kilimanjaro

 The Rongai Route is easier and more scenic than the Marangu or Machame routes, and the success rate is very high.
 All climbers sleep in tents (tents are included) and meals are served in a dinner tent or on a blanket outside.

-The route starts on the north side of the mountain just south of the Kenyan border.
+The route starts on the north side of Mount Kilimanjaro just south of the Kenyan border.
 The descent is down the Marangu Route on the south side of the mountain, so climbers see the mountain from many view points.

 Pick up from Kilimanjaro International Airport.
 You will be met and transferred to the Babylon Lodge in Marangu for accommodation and dinner.
 If you arrive early, you will spend day for relaxation in the beautiful lodge as you enjoy the Kilimanjaro region and the high altitude if you are coming from low altitude places.
 You can even take a walk to the local town which is just 10 minutes walking just to stretch your legs.
 Briefing will be done before dinner if you arrive early but if you arrive late briefing will be done the next morning before departure.